The Final Girl Support Group: Synopsis

+She decides to kidnap a girl she learned about from Dr. Carol's office, Stephanie, who had survived her tennis coach's attempt to kill all of his players.
+The two decide to investigate leads on their own, including a suspicion that Chrissy may have knowledge of the killer.
+Chrissy's boyfriend attacks the group and Chrissy dies in the resulting chaos, but not before she voices suspicion that Dr. Carol may be related to the murders.
+Lynette and Stephanie reconnect with Dani, who tells them that everyone is gathering at Camp Red Lake, the site of Adrienne's slayings.
+On the way there Lynette and Dani are attacked by Stephanie, revealing that she was one of the killers behind the recent events.
+Lynette manages to survive by pretending to be dead and makes her way to the camp, where she learns that Dr. Carol's son Skye was also behind the murders.
+The support group manages to overcome their attackers just in time for the police to arrive and arrest Skye and Stephanie.

+In the aftermath of the events, Lynette comes to live with Dani on her ranch while the other women try to heal in their own ways.
+Lynette comes to realize that Stephanie was groomed by Skye into committing the murders and that while Stephanie was an agressor, she is still a victim of a monster.
+The book ends with Lynette visiting Stephanie in prison and welcoming her to the Final Girls Support Group.

 Development

-While writing the book Hendrix chose not to read other books centered on final girls, as he did not want to be influenced.
+While writing the book, Hendrix chose not to read other books centered on final girls, as he did not want to be influenced.
 He completed a first draft of the novel in 2014, but was unable to sell the manuscript due to Riley Sager announcing that he would be penning the novel Final Girls.
-Hendrix has stated that he was glad the novel did not sell, as he later re-wrote the second half of the novel as "I was sticking the landing, but I was sticking a C-minus landing."
-In an interview he also stated that he wrote The Final Girl Support Group as a standalone novel, with no intent for a sequel.
+Hendrix has stated that he was glad the novel did not sell, as he later rewrote the second half of the novel as "I was sticking the landing, but I was sticking a C-minus landing."
+In an interview, he also stated that he wrote The Final Girl Support Group as a standalone novel, with no intent for a sequel.

 Release

-The Final Girl Support Group was released in hardback and ebook formats on July 13, 2021 through Berkley.
+The Final Girl Support Group was released in hardback and ebook formats on July 13, 2021, through Berkley.
 An audiobook adaptation narrated by Friday the 13th actress Adrienne King was simultaneously released via W.F.
 Howes, an RBmedia company and Penguin Random House Audio.